-In the quarter ended December 31, 2015, the Company identified and corrected an error in the historical classification of certain operating costs between research and development and general and administrative expenses.
-The Company concluded the effect of this classification error was not material to its consolidated financial statements for any prior period.
-The classification correction had no effect on the Company's current or historical total operating expenses or net loss.
+In the quarter ended December 31, 2015, we identified and corrected an error in the historical classification of certain operating costs between research and development and general and administrative expenses.
+We concluded the effect of this classification error was not material to our consolidated financial statements for any prior period.
+The classification correction had no effect on our current or historical total operating expenses or net loss.